 Support for Permanent VOSH Standards

-I support the proposed permanent standard for infectious disease prevention for COVID-19.
+I support the proposed VOSH permanent standard for infectious disease prevention for COVID-19.

-The standard should also include a COVID-19 exposure log and requirements for managing cases.
+The standard should include, at minimum a (daily; weekly; monthly; quarterly) mask distribution protocol and COVID-19 exposure log, as well as requirements for managing cases.